Vietnam.vn - Nền tảng quảng bá Việt Nam

 Versailles Palace Tour: Symbol of power and luxury of French royalty

-If Paris is considered the heart of France, then the Palace of Versailles is the symbol of power and luxury of the French royal family for centuries.
-Visiting the Palace of Versailles is an experience that anyone who loves European history, architecture and art cannot miss.
-A visit here is not just a trip, but also a trip back in time to the golden age of France under the reign of Louis XIV, where each wall and each garden contains heroic historical stories.
+If Paris is considered the heart of France, the Palace of Versailles is the symbol of power and luxury of the French royal family for centuries.
+Visiting the Palace of Versailles is an experience that anyone who loves history, architecture and European art cannot miss.
+The journey to visit here is not just a simple tour, but also a trip back in time to the golden age of France under the reign of Louis XIV, where each wall and each garden contains heroic historical stories.

 Việt NamViệt Nam28/08/2025